 Genesis 8:21 ESV

 Then the Lord put his rainbow in the sky (Genesis 9).
-The Lord put the rainbow as a reminder that he would never again destroy the earth, not because we’re good and sinless, but because he knew we would continue sinning.
-He knew we were kind of a lost cause, so in that moment he decided there had to be a better way.
-And that better way was Jesus and the sacrifice he made on the cross.
+The Lord put the rainbow as a reminder that he would never again destroy the earth by water again, not because we’re good and sinless, but because he knew we would continue sinning.
+He knew we were kind of a lost cause, so in that moment he declared a better way: Jesus.

 This week, as you teach your child, I encourage you to meditate on that truth.
 The rainbow is a sign that God chose another way.
 He chose you.
 He loves you.
 The more we let this truth sink into our own lives, the better we can share that love and hope with our children.

 Now some other ways to share with our kiddos:

 As I said, the story of Noah is so baby friendly, and there are so many activities you can do with it.
 When we got to the page where the animals board the ark, I had our baby practice her animal sounds.
 I also asked her if she could find different animals (i.e. can you find the elephant?)
 And she was always thrilled to point it out.

 When we got to the rain, we would sing a song we learned from our local story time:

 *Sing to the tune of “Ten Little Indians”

 One little, two little, three little raindrops

 Because we are bilingual I also translated it into Spanish.
 How don’t know how correct this is, but my husband says it worked.
 So we used it.
 If you have a better translation let me know in the comments below.